 He is active in the local community, serving on the Boards of ToolBank USA and the Cystic Fibrosis Foundation.
 He is also the Founder and Executive Chairman of ShamRockin’ for a Cure, a national charitable benefit serving the Cystic Fibrosis Foundation.
 Chris lives in Atlanta with his 3 sons where he spends his time coaching lacrosse and football.

-Prior to joining CarterBaldwin, Derek was a consultant with the nation’s largest physician recruiting firm where he spent 4 years recruiting physicians and department leaders for leading health systems.
-He earned his BS in Business Administration and Marketing from State University of New York at Buffalo.
-Derek currently serves as a mentor in a local youth nonprofit organization and is an active member of the Super Dad’s group at his children’s elementary school.
-He loves fitness, real estate investment and is a passionate 49ers fan.
+Before joining CarterBaldwin, Derek was a consultant with the nation’s largest physician recruiting firm where he recruited physicians and department leaders for leading health systems.
+He earned his BS in Business Administration and Marketing from the State University of New York at Buffalo.
+Derek currently serves as a mentor in a local youth nonprofit organization and is an active member of the Super Dad’s group at his son’s elementary school.
+He enjoys fitness, real estate investment, and is a passionate 49ers fanatic.